osmoscraft/osmosmemo/README.md

 My current focus is to bring the entire [osmos::craft](https://osmoscraft.org) project online.
 Until then, I have no bandwidth for new feature requests or PRs.
 However, issues and bug reports are always welcome.
 I'll keep track of issues and address them once I have more time!
 Thank your for being patient.

-# Other tools
+## Ecosystem

-osmos::memo is part of the [osmos::craft](https://osmoscraft.org) project.
+osmos::memo is part of the [osmos::craft](https://osmoscraft.org) ecosystem.
 If you enjoy this tool, you might also like:

 - [osmos::feed](https://github.com/osmoscraft/osmosfeed): A web-based RSS reader running entirely from your GitHub repo.